-The main advantage, simply, is that evidence suggests that the equal weighted ones generally produce superior returns.
+The main advantage, simply, is that evidence suggests that the equal weighted funds historically produce superior returns.

-But the reasons why are complex, and there are several specific advantages and disadvantages, so this article explores them in detail to help you pick which ones are right for you.
+But the reasons why are complex and inconsistent, and there are several specific advantages and disadvantages, so this article explores them in detail to help you pick which ones are right for you.

 What are Equal Weighted Index Funds?

 A stock market index tracks a certain set of publicly traded companies, and the vast majority of these indices are weighted in terms of market capitalization.
 The market capitalization of a company is the sum value of the price of all of its shares.

 Just about any S&P 500 fund you invest in puts a greater percentage of its money into very large companies compared to smaller companies on the index.
 Apple has an 8x bigger market capitalization than American Express, for example, and so the S&P 500 invests 8x more heavily into Apple despite the fact that they are both members of the index.

 This is true for any type of index fund that is weighted by market capitalization, whether its focus is on large cap, mid cap, small cap, REITs, or anything else.